-Bengal is a high-performance static site generator built in Python for Python 3.14+.
-It transforms Markdown content into fast, beautiful websites with minimal configuration and maximum speed.
+Bengal is a high-performance static site generator for Python 3.14+.
+It transforms Markdown into fast, beautiful websites with minimal configuration.

 Use Cases

-- Documentation Sites — Technical docs with automatic API reference generation from Python source code
+- Documentation Sites — Technical docs with auto-generated API reference

-- Blogs & Journals — Personal and professional writing with tags, categories, and related posts
+- Blogs & Journals — Personal writing with tags and categories

-- Product & Marketing Sites — Landing pages, portfolios, and company websites
+- Product & Marketing Sites — Landing pages and portfolios

-- Knowledge Bases — Internal wikis and help centers with full-text search
+- Knowledge Bases — Internal wikis with full-text search

 Why Bengal?